joabehenrique/course-stores/README.md

 If you need installation instructions, [click here]("...").

-## 🚀 Installing ...
+## 🚀 Installing CrudAngularSpring

-To install ..., follow these steps:
+To install CrudAngularSpring, follow these steps:

 1º Clone the repository.